Disney comics: Sweden

 Sweden was the first Scandinavian country to publish a Disney comic book—the flagship comic Kalle Anka & C:o (Donald Duck & Co), which started in September 1948.
 The comic began as a monthly, became bimonthly in 1957, and then a weekly magazine in July 1959.
 The comic is now identical to Anders And & C:o from Denmark and Donald Duck & C:o from Norway.
 All are published by the Scandinavian corporate group founded in 1878 as Gutenberghus; the name changed to Egmont in 1992.
 The Finnish Aku Ankka is published separately, but is largely the same.

 In the 1950s, Swedish Disney comics reprinted existing material from America, both in Kalle Anka & C:o and a monthly series, Walt Disney's serier (Walt Disney's Comics).
 When the supply of American comics started to dry up in the 1960s, Denmark's publishing house Gutenberghus began producing original series, followed by Italy's Mondadori and Disney's own "Disney Studio" program.
 The pocket book Kalle Anka's Pocket was introduced in 1968, and is still running today.
 A second pocket book, Farbror Joakim (Uncle Scrooge) was added in 1976.
 In 1980, Musse Pigg & C:o (Mickey Mouse & Co) was added as a monthly comic, and it continues as a bimonthly.
 Other current titles are Kalle Anka Extra and Kalle Anka Junior.

-Per Erik Hedman is a prolific writer from Sweden, and artist Tony Cronstam draws in a Carl Barks style.
-Editor/writer Stefan Printz-Påhlson wrote a time machine series with fellow editor/writer Lars Bergström; the former also created the reoccurring stone age character, Princess Oona.
+Per Erik Hedman is a writer from Sweden, and artist Tony Cronstam draws in a Carl Barks style.
+Editor/writer Stefan Printz-Påhlson wrote a time machine series with fellow editor/writer Lars Bergström; the former also created the reoccurring Stone Age character, Princess Oona.
 Per Starbäck compiled Disney comic book indexes into the Disney Comics Mailing List, expanded by Dutch programmer Harry Fluks into the online database, Inducks.